4 Working Distilleries in Dublin You Need to See

 Roe & Co Distillery – The Rebirth of a Great Name

-As I walked down Thomas Street, a busy thoroughfare in The Liberties, I stopped by a 30 meter-high former windmill clad with a faded green copper dome.
+As I walked down Thomas Street, a bustling thoroughfare in the Liberties, I stopped by a 30 meter-high former windmill clad with a faded green copper dome.
 The Saint Patrick’s Tower, as it was called, was sticking out conspicuously from the urban landscape of old brick apartment blocks, shops and offices typical for this part of the city.

 St Patrick's Tower, The Liberties, Dublin

-The tower was the only landmark left of the former Roe distillery, a name that dominated The Liberties, rivalling two other big whiskey producers: Jameson and Powers.
-The wealth of the Roe family was such that Henri Roe donated £230 000 (€35 millions today!) to renovate and save Dublin’s Christ Church Cathedral in the 1870s.
-But what was once the biggest whiskey producer in Ireland in the 1880s didn’t survive the downturn of the early 20th century and closed in 1923.
+The tower is the only remaining vestige of the former Roe distillery, a name that once dominated the Liberties, rivalling two other major whiskey producers: Jameson and Powers.
+The wealth of the Roe family was such that in the 1870s, Henri Roe donated £230 000 (€35 millions today!) to renovate and save Dublin’s Christ Church Cathedral.
+But what was once the biggest whiskey producer in Ireland in the 1880s didn’t survive the downturn that hit the industry in the early 20th century, and closed in 1923.

 In 2019 the Roe name resurfaced.
-In the former Guinness power station located down the very same road the Roe distillery had been sitting on, a new, state-of-the-art, Roe & Co distillery opened in Dublin, backed by Guinness owner Diageo.
+In the former Guinness power station, on the very street where the Roe distillery once stood, a new, state-of-the-art Roe & Co Distillery opened in Dublin, thanks to the financial support of Guinness owner Diageo.

 Roe & Co Distillery, Dublin

-The guided tour started in the distillery’s swanky shop surrounded by golden brown whiskey bottles and inviting, chic green sofas, a clear reference to St Patrick’s copper dome.
-After a quick history lesson on the foundation of the Roe distillery, the guide led the visitors to a walkway overlooking the whole whiskey-making operation.
+The guided tour begins in the distillery’s swanky shop with shelves filled with golden-brown whiskey bottles and inviting, chic green sofas, a clear reference to St Patrick’s copper dome.
+After a quick history lesson on the foundation of the Roe distillery, the guide leads the visitors onto a walkway overlooking the entire facility.

 Inside the Roe & Co Distillery

-Like Russian dolls, three copper stills were sitting in line, from big to small, their onion-like bellies reflecting the natural light streaming through massive industrial windows.
-Meanwhile technicians and engineers were busy looking after the machinery and wooden fermentation tanks making sure the magic happened.
+Like Russian dolls, three copper stills sit in line, from big to small, their onion-like bellies reflecting the natural light streaming through massive industrial windows.
+Meanwhile, technicians and engineers are busy looking after the machinery and wooden fermentation tanks, making sure the magic happens.

 Copper Pot Stills, Roe & Coe Distillery, Dublin

-Whiskey tasting followed in Room 106, called after the 106th and final version of whiskey which master blender, Caroline Martin, created for the brand.
-The group looked at colours and textures before trying their noses and taste buds to each whiskey sample.
+The whiskey tasting takes place in Room 106, named after the 106th and final version of Roe whiskey that master blender Caroline Martin created for the brand.
+The group examines the different colours and textures before trying their noses and taste buds to each whiskey sample placed in front of each person.

-The new Roe whiskey was designed to work well with cocktails.
+The new Roe whiskey is designed to perfectly complement cocktails.
 A cocktail enthusiast myself, I was delighted to be introduced to the secrets of cocktail making.
-Apron on, the visitors took their place around a room that reminded me of my high-school science lab – but a lot posher.
+Apron on, the visitors are invited to take their place in a room reminiscent of a high school science lab — but much more stylish.

 Cocktail Making Session. during a tour at the Roe & Co Distillery in Dublin

-Following the guide’s clear instructions in an atmosphere filled with both great excitement and slight worries, people around the room started to create their own cocktails from a series of ingredients lined up in front of them.
+Following the guide’s clear instructions, in an atmosphere filled with both great excitement and slight worries, participants work to create their own cocktails from a series of ingredients lined up in front of them.
 We poured, we mixed, we tasted.
 Happily, I got mine right!
+If you’re spending a few days in Dublin with friends, the cocktail workshop is a fun group activity to do.

-The tour ended in the distillery’s sleek bar bathed in a warm golden light.
-A complimentary drink was on offer.
-Of course I couldn’t resist the delicious cocktail of the day, edging closer to jolly drunkenness with every sip I took.
+The tour ends in the distillery’s sleek bar bathed in a warm golden light.
+A complimentary drink is offered.
+Of course, I couldn’t resist the delicious cocktail of the day, edging closer to jolly drunkenness with every sip I took.

 Roe & Co Distillery // 92 James’s Street, Dublin 8 // Book your tour here.